SHUBHAMspy/react-learning/readme.md

 Hence, the document is shown by Dom as a set of nodes and objects that can be changed with a scripting language like JavaScript i.e Dom is used to connect or link webpages(HTML documents) to JavaScript because it understands objects and works upon that model consideration that everything is an object, including the document itself which holds all other objects in a parent-child like box structure & everybody is accountable to the parent and through the document node anything can be accessed.

 ## MVC(Model-View-Controller)
+1. DOM manipulation is very expensive which causes applications to behave slow and inefficient.
+2. Due to circular dependencies, a complicated model was created around models and views.
+3. Lot of data changes happens for collaborative applications(like Google Docs).
+4. No way to do undo (travel back in time) easily without adding so much extra code.

 ## SPA(Single Page Application)